 Plan your search

-A good career exploration starting point is an appointment with the a career coach.
+A good starting point for exploring your career options is an appointment with the a career coach.
 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, ask for letters of recommendation from faculty and workplace supervisors, and prepare for job interviews, too.

 Explore and enroll in Career Communities to learn more about industries relevant to your interests.
 These offer unique information about each field, including alumni spotlights, opportunities and resources, and in-person events.